Edenam71/Edenam71/README.md

   - User-specific actions (delete/edit only your own posts)
 - 📂 Modular, scalable, and includes hooks like `useAuthContext`, `useHouseContext`, and `useLogin`
 - 🧪 Custom error handling, form validation, and UI feedback via React
+- Note- this project is not finished yet

 > 💡 This project highlights a strong grasp of full-stack development, secure API design, and modern React architecture.